 - Retention in the program is based on the following performance standards in this "critical content course": HIS 210 Craft of History (C) and performance at GPA of 2.0 or above in History courses. - Graduation requires a GPA of 2.0, in History courses and overall, for students in History: Liberal Arts.
-Students seeking secondary education certification need a GPA of 2.75 overall.
+For students seeking secondary education certification: in order to be eligible for institutional recommendation for teacher certification, all candidates must successfully complete program requirements, attain a 3.0 cumulative GPA, and earn a minimum student teaching grade of B-.

-Suggested First-Year Sequence (History: Liberal Arts)
+Suggested First-Year Sequence (History: Liberal Arts) Fall Semester